agourlay/cornichon/README.md

   """)
 ```

-Ignored keys are JsonPaths, two formats are currently supported:
+Ignored keys and extractors are JsonPaths, two formats are currently supported:

 - Typed based root.a.b.c(int).d
 - String based "a.b.c[int].d" (implicit conversion to the Typed style)